srslafazan/hugo-fullstack/ui/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-### Requirements

-[x] Display the current application state
-[] Allow information to be added or edited
-[] Do basic validation
-[] when everything is filled out, allow the application to be submitted, and display either:
-a. an error message if the application is not complete, or
-b. the quoted price to purchase insurance